grafana/Grafana-Alloy-for-Beginners/README.md

 - It instructs Alloy to only generate a log once we have a full trace (spans = falls, roots = true)
 - It adds the following span attributes ("http.method", "http.target", "http.status_code") to the logs
 - It instructs Alloy to replace the default a field in the log "tid" with "traceId"
-- It sends spanlogs tothe `otelcol.exporter.loki` component we will create in the next step
+- It sends spanlogs to the `otelcol.exporter.loki` component we will create in the next step

+*Create an `otelcol.exporter.loki` component*
 ```
 otelcol.exporter.loki "autologging" {
     forward_to = [loki.process.autologging.receiver]